Innovative climate systems can meet e-mobility heating challenge

 Heat pumps need only one-third of the electric power

-Using a heat pump in outside temperatures of 5-10 °C can boost the electric power needed to drive the compressor up to 280-350 percent heat rejection (COP = 2.8-3.5).
+Using a heat pump in outside temperatures of 5-10 °C can boost the electric power needed to drive the compressor up to 280-350 percent heat rejection (Coefficient of performance = 2.8-3.5).
 What this means is that the heat pump only needs one-third of the electric power required by the electric heater.

 The heat pump COP drops with temperature, but it is still more efficient than the electric heater down to -15 °C. Jaguar’s new I-Pace will use a heat pump that the company claims is going to increase driving distance by 50 kilometers when the outside temperature is 10-15 °C.